Hogback (sculpture): Geography and description

-It has been suggested that the monument-type was invented about 920.
+It has been suggested that the monument type was invented about 920.
 There are particular concentrations of hogbacks in Yorkshire, Cumbria, and in the Govan Stones collection at the former Govan Old Parish Church in Govan on the River Clyde – the first being their likely area of origin.
 Individual examples are found over a much wider area, however, from Derbyshire to Central Scotland.

 The presence of hogbacks in Scotland is likely due to the Forth-Clyde route, which connected York to Dublin.
 Most hogback sites in Scotland are along waterway routes.
 There are stray examples as far afield as the Northern Isles and Orkney.

 Ireland has a single example at Castledermot, County Kildare, which is similar to two hogbacks in Ingleby Arncliffe, North Yorkshire.

-Wales has a single example of a hogback, located at Llanddewi Aberarth Church.
+Wales has a single example of a hogback at Llanddewi Aberarth, a Norman church.

-The most numerous collections are the ones preserved in St Thomas's church at Brompton, North Yorkshire.
-Discovered in 1867 following the restoration of the church, six were taken to Durham Cathedral Library, leaving four whole ones and fragments of others at Brompton.
+The most numerous collections are the ones preserved in St Thomas's church at Brompton, Northallerton.
+Discovered in 1867 following the restoration of the church, six were taken to Durham Dean and Chapter Library, leaving four whole ones and fragments of others at Brompton.
 They are characterized by carvings of bears hugging the slabs with strapwork in their mouths.
-Elsewhere, five impressive examples found in the early medieval churchyard of Govan Old are in the Govan Stones museum, situated in the (former) parish kirk of Govan, Glasgow.
-There is a fine example in the visitor centre on Inchcolm island in the Firth of Forth.
-An excellent and highly decorated example exists in St Peter's Church, Heysham, near Morecambe.
+Elsewhere, five impressive examples found in the early medieval churchyard of Govan Old are in the Govan Stones museum, situated in Govan Old Parish Church in Glasgow.
+There is a fine example in the visitor centre on Inchcolm in the Firth of Forth.
+The excellent and highly decorated Heysham hogback is in St Peter's Church, Heysham.

 Typology

 Hogbacks outside St Andrew's Church in Penrith, Cumbria.

 There are two main types of hogbacks.
 One is the Brompton type, which is characterized by massive end beasts.
 The other type is the warrior's tomb, which looks more like a house.
 It does not have massive end beasts.
 Within the two main groups of hogback styles are smaller subsets.
 The scroll type hogback is a subset of the warrior's tomb type.
 It is characterized by scroll motifs on the horizontal band below the tegulation.

+Different older types of carved stone monuments found in northern Britain include the 8th century St Andrews Sarcophagus and the Ancient Roman sarcophagi found in York.